JacobLever7/ENSF_Projects/ENSF 480/Final Project-Airline booking System/README.md

 # ENSF-480-Term-Project-F23

-Hello! this is a copy of my groups final project in ENSF 480!
+Hello!
+This is a copy of my groups final project in ENSF 480!
 In this project we were tasked with designing an implementation of a Airline Booking System.
 Screenshots of our UML designs will be placed below.

 This file [ENSF_480_TERM_PROJECT](ENSF-480-Term-Project-Fall-2023.pdf) contains the instructions and requirements for this project.